swarm64/s64da-compose/README.md

    databases at the same time, the ports they listen on must differ.

-2. Copy your S64 DA license file into the `/license` directory and rename it to `s64da_license.license`.
+2. Copy your S64 DA license file into the `/license` directory and rename it to `s64da.license`.
+Replace the existing dummy license file.
 If you don't have a license file yet request one by contacting support@swarm64.com.

 3. (Optional) Setting up the FPGAs: